RayAndrade/TheRayCode/Java/Factory/F2/script.md

     } else System.out.print("Please enter U or R next time");
 }
 ```
-When we rung this now
+When we run this now
 ```run
 What type of ship?
 (U / R )U
 UFO Enemy Ship is on the screen